 Do you know what your wife does all day?
 She feeds your child WITH HER BODY.
 Breastfeeding is really hard work.
 This little creature who grew inside her for 9 months is still depending on your wife for all of its nutrition and hydration.
 It takes a lot of time and energy to sustain the life of a little one.

-You may have heard that newborn babies nurse every 2-3 hours.
+You may have been told that newborn babies nurse every 2-3 hours.
 What they didn’t tell you is that the baby might not grow out of this for a while.
 Your baby might nurse every 2-3 hours for an entire year or more (this could mean your wife spends over 4,000 HOURS nursing your baby in its first year of life).You also shouldn’t be fooled into believing that your wife does has 2-3 hours of free time in between feedings.
 In reality, your baby might want to nurse even more frequently for the whole first year of life.

 Consider This Scenario